roquiles/pokedex-arvo/README.md

 ## Requirements

-The project requires Node version 20.11.0
+The project was built on top of Node version 20.11.0.
+If you use older versions, you might face issues.
+So, it's recommended that you use Node vˆ20.

 If you use **nvm**, you can run `nvm use`.